Holiday cottage, Hastings, East Sussex

 You enter the cottage into the kitchen, which is quaint, quirky and perfectly formed.
 Although small, there is a two ring hob and a combination oven/microwave provided should you wish to stay in and cook.
 From the kitchen you head into the lounge, with its woodburning stove, Freeview TV and DVD, WiFi and comfy armchairs.
 A dining table and chairs are positioned in front of the window, the perfect spot to catch a glimpse of East Cliff Hill.

 Head up the stairs and you have your modern shower room and a cosy bedroom with White Company bed linen and towels to provide that touch of luxury.

-A welcome basket is provided from Penbuckles Deli in the high street and gets your holiday off to a pleasant start.
 If you book a stay in the cottage, you have everything on your doorstep, from lovely delis, restaurants and cafes, so no need to cook if you do not wish to.

 A stay in the Old Town Bolthole is a chance to relax and disconnect from the hustle and bustle of the working week.
 Easy to reach by road or train, so the perfect weekend retreat.

 As the property was built back in the 1400’s, it does have some quaint traits - narrow, steep staircase and low ceilings in places, so care is needed in order to avoid bumping heads, but I’m sure you will agree it's all worth it, to stay in such a unique property in the heart of Hastings Old Town.